theblobinthesky/OpenSock/dataloader/README.md

 *   **Hardening:** The codebase is not yet 100% hardened.
 Some race conditions still exist and an hour-long stress test with many dataloader switches etc. is still missing and would likely fail at this moment in time.
 *   **Missing Sanitization:** While we strictly enforce ASan and UBSan, **ThreadSanitizer (TSan) has not yet been integrated**.
 Also, a cuda-free backend is coming in future updates that will enable us to test the entire end-to-end dataloader with sanitizers, not just subunits like the compressor, augmentations and dataset.
 *   **Multi GPU Training:** While the architecture supports multi-gpu training in principle, the ability is not yet integrated into the dataloader.
 This is very feasible though and is also coming in future updates.
+*   **Network drives:** The `overlapped_io` implementation of the flat data source is still missing.
+In future updates, we will add a custom `FUSE` filesystem that emulates high latency network drives in testing.
+This will ensure input i/o is properly pipelined with the decode/augment computations.
+For now, this is not supported.
+*   **Auto-tuning:** To get the most performance out of the dataloader, we will add an automatic tuning utility that will tune the data source (e.g. io queue sizes), dataloader parameters (e.g. prefetch size, thread count) to maximize performance, while constraining the vram usage.

 ---